 I wish Mrs Healy well and hope she will return to her job as

 quickly as possible.
 Everyone misses her.

-Formidable ex-Council Leader Richard Stokes, 23 years a Slough councillor, has being following the perplexing matter.
+Formidable ex-Council Leader Richard Stokes, 23 years a Slough councillor, said:

 Councillor Diana Coad, UKIP, St Mary's ward, Langley, said:-